squeeglepoof/projects/IROS2015/IROS2015/ReadMe.txt

 To modify domain parameters:

 Look in the file UTMModesAndFiles.h.
 UTMModes has a constructor that sets the modes for the simulation.
 This is accessed in order to construct the domain and run the project.

+Visualizer:

+This is located in the Visualizer folder.
+To use it, run the viz.m Matlab script with the necessary data copied into the Visualizer folder.
+See viz.m for details.

+You must have python 2.7 (or just make the necessary syntax changes in viz.py for python 3) with pygame (http://www.pygame.org/download.shtml) and numpy installed.

+As long as python can be run from the Windows command prompt, it should work fine in Matlab assuming the above modules are installed.